taliento/photo-catalog/README.md

-# PhotoSì - Android Developer
+# PhotoForse - Android Developer
 ## Use case description
 Create an Android native app with the aim of upload the user local images to the Cloud in order to share them via a link.